aroemers/sibiro-swagger/README.md

                       :swagger {:description "Get user by ID"}}]]
   ```

+- `:param-level` - A keyword indicating where the default parameters should be placed.
+  If set to :path, the parameters are defined on the path level.
+  If set to :operation, the parameters are defined on the operation level.
+  If set to :both, the parameters are defined on the path level, and at the operation level those are referenced.
+  Default is :path.

+  This option is mainly for circumventing that some Swagger UI versions need parameters on the operation level, and other versions don't get the overriding of parameters right.

 There are also two functions called `swaggerize-json` and `swaggerize-yaml`, which is the same as `swaggerize`, but returns a JSON or YAML string.

 ### An example